praveenakamrshadow/sidecup-family-golf/README.md

-website made with html css js with main focus on animation and design.
+#interactive website made with HTML, CSS, and JavaScript with a main focus on animation and design for better user experience